-Self-efficacy: belief in one's own capability to organise and take action which could influence the adoption and maintenance of healthpromoting behaviour a strength-based approach is a collaborative process, working together to determine an outcome that draws on the persons own strengths and assets.
+Self-efficacy: belief in one's own capability to organise and take action which could influence the adoption and maintenance of health-promoting behaviour

 Shared value: awareness of behaviours and attitudes to health and recognition that individuals, families, workplace, communities and populations have a role in improving health for all.

 Social-structural factors: the social environment, physical environment, health services, and structural and societal factors that can influence health.